Raghav-P-max/raghavs-repo-image-resizing/README.md

 ## OLD IMAGE(NON-RESIZED):

-This is an image before resizing from 'images' folder:
-This is an image after resizing from 'resized images' folder: 'Thumbnail.jpg' in this repo after entering the width as 6000 and height as 7000.
+This is an image before resizing from 'images' folder: 'Old Thumbnail.jpg' in this repo This is an image after resizing from 'resized images' folder: 'Thumbnail.jpg' in this repo after entering the width as 6000 and height as 7000.